Indicators of Tambara-Yamagami categories and Gauss sums: Introduction

-Theorem 3.2 of \cite{S:FSI} implies $\sum_{x \in G} \nu_k(x) = \abs{G[k]}$.
-Since the sizes of the various $k$-torsion subgroups of $G$ determine the isomorphism type of $G$, we may assume that $G = G'$.
-Also one checks that $\op{sign}(\tau) = \nu_2(m_{\cC})$, so $\tau = \tau'$.
-Most of the work goes into showing that if $\nu_k(m_{\cC}) = \nu_k(m_{\cC'})$ for all $k$, then $(G, \chi) \simeq (G, \chi')$.
+for all $k \geq 1$, then $\cC \simeq \cC'$ as spherical fusion categories. \end{theorem} Now we shall describe our plan for the proof of this theorem and give a summary of contents of the sections.
+Let $\cC = \op{TY}(G, \chi, \tau)$ and $\cC' = \op{TY}(G', \chi', \tau')$ be two $\op{TY}$-categories.
+Assuming $G$ and $G'$ are non-trivial groups, the assumptions theorem \ref{t-indicators-determine-b} are quickly seen to be equivalent to $\nu_k(m_{\cC} ) = \nu_k( m_{\cC'})$ and $\sum_{x \in G} \nu_k(x) = \sum_{x \in G'} \nu_k(x)$.
+Based on work done in \cite{S:FSI}, we can easily conclude that $G \simeq G'$ and $\tau = \tau'$.
+Most of our work goes into showing that if $\nu_k(m_{\cC}) = \nu_k(m_{\cC'})$ for all $k$, then $(G, \chi) \simeq (G, \chi')$.
 Shimizu calculated $\nu_k(m_{\cC})$ (see \cite{S:FSI}, theorem 3.3, 3.4) using an expression for the indicator in terms of the twist of the Drinfeld center of $\cC$ (\cite{NS:FSE} theorem 4.1).
-This project started for us when Richard Ng asked us whether the eighth root of unity in \cite{S:FSI} theorem 3.5, is related to the signature modulo $8$ for some related lattice.
+This project started for us when Siu-Hung Ng asked us whether the eighth root of unity in \cite{S:FSI} theorem 3.5 is related to the signature modulo $8$ for some related lattice.
 This indeed turns out to be the case.
 A simple re-statement of Shimizu's result gives us a formula relating the indicators $\nu_{2k}(m_{\cC})$ to certain quadratic Gauss sums; see lemma \ref{l-nu-and-Theta}.
-In view of this formula, the appearance of the $8$-th root of unity in theorem 3.5 of \cite{S:FSI} becomes a consequence of Milgram's formula (see lemma \ref{l-abs-nu}).
-The formula in lemma \ref{l-nu-and-Theta} is the starting point for our calculations and we want to explain it in precise terms.
+This formula is the starting point for our calculations, and we want to explain it in precise terms.
 For this we need some notation.